ealexandros/UServer/examples/README.md

 ## 🔀 Middlewares.py

-For better understanding of the middlewares in the userver package you can see the [middlewares.py](https://github.com/alexandros44/UServer/blob/main/examples/setup.py) file.
+For a better understanding of the middlewares in the userver package you can see the [middlewares.py](https://github.com/alexandros44/UServer/blob/main/examples/setup.py) file.
 Lets start to analyze that file.

 **P.S**: Some parts of the file will be skipped because we have already talked about them.
 However, every part that we skip there will be a reference in the documentation.